mulesoft-assets/template-sap2wday-employee-migration/README.md

 ### Running on Mule Standalone
 Update the properties in one of the property files, for example in mule.prod.properties, and run your app with a corresponding environment variable.
 In this example, use `mule.env=prod`.
 After this, to trigger the use case you just need to browse to the local HTTP Listener with the port you configured in the properties file.
-If this is, for instance, `9090` then you should browse to: `http://localhost:9090/migrateemployees` and this will output a summary report and send it in the email.
+If this is, for instance, `9090` then you should browse to: `http://localhost:9090/migrateemployees`.
+Browsing to this URL causes the application to output the summary report and send it in the email.

 ## Running on CloudHub
 When creating your application in CloudHub, go to Runtime Manager > Manage Application > Properties to set the environment variables listed in "Properties to Configure" as well as the mule.env value.
 <!-- Running on Cloudhub (start) -->
-Once your app is all set and started, supposing you choose `sapemployeemigration` as domain name to trigger the use case you just need to browse to `http://sapemployeemigration.cloudhub.io/migrateemployees` and report will be sent to the email configured.
+Once your app is all set and started, if you choose `sapemployeemigration` as the domain name to trigger the use case, you just need to browse to `http://sapemployeemigration.cloudhub.io/migrateemployees` and the report is sent to the email you configured.
 <!-- Running on Cloudhub (end) -->

 ### Deploying a Template in CloudHub